Nagendra1997/mesibo-documentation/mesibo-cross-platform.md

 In the following sections we look at integrating Mesibo with some of the popular frameworks.
 Sample applications and documentation for is also provided using which you can quickly get started with using Mesibo in your apps.

-First we will look at how you can interface with  Native SDK in Android(using Flutter as an example) and interface with Native SDK in iOS (using Swift as an example).
-Then we will see some examples and sample application for interfacing Mesibo with popular frameworks like React-Native, Xamarin, Ionic,etc
+We will see some examples and sample application for interfacing Mesibo with popular frameworks like Flutter, Swift, React-Native, Xamarin, Ionic,etc

-## Interfacing  Android Native SDK in Flutter
-Let us take a look at calling Native components in Android .
-Here, we shall take the example of [Flutter](https://flutter.dev/) that is used to build the application UI and connect it with the Native Android SDK.

 ## Flutter
 [Flutter](https://flutter.io/) by Google is a new framework that allows us to build beautiful native Apps on iOS and Android from a single codebase.
 To integrate Flutter with Mesibo Android SDK you need to use [platform channels](https://flutter.dev/docs/development/platform-integration/platform-channels).